N2late/number_guesser/README.md

 # Number Guesser

+## Scope

 - My first project at the Codecademy's Full-Stack Engineer path.

-## Details
+## Overview

 Small guessing game played between the computer and the user in order to guess a target number.
-The one with the guess closer to it wins.
+The one with the closer guess wins.

 ### Note:
  - The script.js was made by me.